-In the event your bike is lost or stolen (we HIGHLY recommend U-Locks), TPS will have a complete record to immediately provide to Public Safety and other law enforcement agencies.
-If construction or major annual events like Commencement or Reunions result in TPS needing to move bike parking or individual bikes, we can contact you directly and give you proper notice if your bike must be moved.
-Lastly, if you lose your key or forget your combination, we’ll cut your bike lose for free.
-Submit the online Bike Registration Form with all fields completed, and we’ll mail you a decal for your bike.
+In the event your bike or device is lost or stolen (we HIGHLY recommend U-Locks), TPS will have a complete record to immediately provide to Public Safety and other law enforcement agencies.
+If construction or major annual events like Commencement or Reunions result in TPS needing to move bike parking or individual bikes and devices, we can contact you directly and give you advanced notice.
+Lastly, if you lose your key or forget your combination, we’ll cut your bike or device lose for free.
+Complete the Bike/Mobility Device Registration Form and we’ll mail you a decal for your bike.
 You can also stop by our office to register during normal business hours.

 Unfortunately, bike theft is an extremely common crime on college campuses across the country.
 Princeton is no exception.
 Please take extreme care and use a U-Lock to secure your bike to designated bicycle parking whenever you leave it unattended.
 If your bike does go missing, please complete a Lost Bike Form.Transportation & Parking Services will notify you of the status of your bicycle—that is, whether or not we or Public Safety have recovered it—within two business days.